nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

 The computational-geometry/microstructure-modeling-based part of the proposal has the following aims:

-First, we would like to contribute to efforts on standardizing a controlled vocabulary, definitions for these terms, and relations between the terms, for computational-geometry-based descriptions of the structure of materials and atomic configurations used when characterizing materials in experiments
+To contribute to efforts on standardizing a controlled vocabulary, definitions for these terms, and relations between the terms, for computational-geometry-based descriptions of the structure of materials and atomic configurations used when characterizing materials in experiments